POLL-Polish central bank seen keeping rates on hold until early 2018

 By Marcin Goettig

-All 19 analysts polled by Reuters on Dec.
-1-2 expect the bank's rate-setting panel to keep its benchmark rate at a record low of 1.50 percent on Wednesday.
+All 15 analysts polled by Reuters on Nov.
+2-3 expect the bank's rate-setting panel to keep its benchmark rate at a record low of 1.50 percent next Wednesday.

-The result of the poll is in line with last month's remarks by central bank governor Adam Glapinski who said Poland is unlikely to change interest rates in 2017.
+The result of the poll is in line with last month's remarks by central bank governor Adam Glapinski who said Poland is likely to keep interest rates flat until a hike at the start of 2018.

-Economists and the government have been downgrading their forecasts for economic growth this year due to a slump in investment, but a prolonged decline in consumer prices ended in November.
+While economists and the government have been downgrading their forecasts for economic growth this year due to a slump in public and private investment, the prolonged decline in consumer prices eased significantly last month.

 The central bank has an inflation target of plus 2.5 percent.

 The bank cut rates by half a percentage point last March, then announced its rate-cutting cycle was over.
 Rates have not changed since then.
-(Reporting by Marcin Goettig; editing by Andrew Roche)
+(Reporting by Marcin Goettig; Editing by Hugh Lawson)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan